kidvidicus/Apprentice-of-the-Data-Arts/classiccars/README.md

 * Top 10 highest-value orders with associated credit group
 * Average Order Value (AOV) calculated to contextualize order behavior

 Pivot tables and curated tables were used to summarize results, while charts provide visual insights for reporting.
-Raw data and SQL-aggregated data are retained for transparency and reproducibility.

 ---
 ## Tools and Techniques